flairysky/secretsobservatory/posts/poem_on_infinity.md

 __Remark:__
 From what we have seen, one could think of infinite as being some kind of a process, which is another way you can understand infinity, although rather imaginative and if you do not like it, just forget it after reading this remark, but since some readers may be inclined this way, I decided to include it here.<br>
 Now, the way we would understand infinity is that we would associate infinity with something that we have a natural understanding of as going forever.
 Now the first thing that comes to mind is time.
 And so to make things maybe a little more imaginative, you can think of a train, which has wagons, and you stand next to the railway, and every second there appears a new wagon.
 And since we assume that time never ceases, there are infinitely many wagons, one new wagon each second, right?
-Thus, such kind of reasoning would bring infinity closer to being some kind of a process.
+Thus, such kind of reasoning would bring infinity closer to being some kind of a process.[#3]

 <div style="text-align: center; margin: 2em 0;">
   <img src="../train_animation_reverse.gif" alt="Train animation showing wagons appearing over time" style="max-width: 100%; height: auto; border-radius: 8px; box-shadow: 0 4px 6px rgba(0,0,0,0.1);">